Multimodal Representation Alignment for Cross-modal Information Retrieval: Discussion, Limitations, and Future Work

-Distribution shifts are an inherent aspect of machine learning systems.
-Applying t-SNE to visualize features extracted from different layers of a neural network may yield varying results.
-This variability arises due to evolving feature representations across network layers, which can lead to changes in the underlying data distribution~\cite{distributionshifts}.
-When the input distribution to t-SNE is altered, the resulting low-dimensional embeddings reflect the distribution of the transformed features, rather than the original data distribution.
+Furthermore, the consistency between Wasserstein distance in \autoref{tab:wasserstein_dist} and modality-gap measurements in \autoref{fig:tsne_embeddings} suggests that future alignment methods may benefit from explicitly minimizing discrepancies between image and text distributions.
+Unlike point-wise objectives, distribution-aware objectives could preserve global geometry while reducing cross-modal discrepancies.
+In addition, applying t-SNE to visualize representations extracted from different layers of a neural network may yield varying results.
+This variability arises due to evolving representations across network layers, which can lead to changes in the underlying data distribution~\cite{distributionshifts}.
+When the input distribution to t-SNE is altered, the resulting low-dimensional embeddings reflect the distribution of the transformed representations, rather than the original data distribution.
 Consequently, dimensionality reduction techniques such as t-SNE primarily reveal feature-space structures induced by the model, rather than faithfully representing the intrinsic structure of the raw data.

-Mathematically anomalous similarity values may arise in practice.
-As illustrated in \autoref{fig:heatmap}, cosine similarity scores derived from multimodal models are consistently positive, whereas those from unimodal models can take both positive and negative values.
-Theoretically, a positive cosine similarity indicates that a textual and visual feature pair is semantically similar, while a negative value suggests dissimilarity.
-Therefore, an effective metric for evaluating feature alignment should not only capture the degree of similarity but also meaningfully reflect dissimilarity.
-Ideally, such a metric would produce a weighted score that accounts for both aspects.
-For instance, the cosine similarity between the feature representation of an image depicting a human face and that of the word ``banana'' should yield a negative value, reflecting their substantial semantic divergence.
-A small positive score in such a case would misrepresent the true nature of their relationship, underestimating the extent of their dissimilarity.

-Our experiments reveal an inverse relationship between dataset diversity and retrieval precision.
-Specifically, models achieve higher precision on less diverse datasets (e.g., IMDB) compared to more diverse collections (e.g., MS-COCO).
-This performance degradation stems from increased out-of-distribution samples in diverse datasets, which challenge model robustness~\cite{robustdl}.